 An important part of this course is giving you the opportunity to develop your own business plan as an option for your final year research project, with our industry partners contributing to your business development process.

 Additionally, the course is dual accredited by the Chartered Management Institute (CMI), a recognised professional management body.
 If you successfully complete the Business Enterprise Foundation Degree or BA (Hons) Degree, you will also receive a professional Award in Leadership and Management from the CMI.
-You also gain CMI membership for five years which allows you access to a wide range of additional CMI learning resources to further support your studies. more information can be found here.
+You also gain CMI membership for up to five years which allows you access to a wide range of additional CMI learning resources to further support your studies. more information can be found here.

 Why should I chose this course?